Pelagicore/qface/docs/index.rst

    motivation
    usage
-   builtin
+   reference
    grammar
    annotations
    yaml
    json
    domain
    extending
-   script
+   rules
    api

 Features
 ========

-The list fo features is plit between features which are based on the chosen IDL and features which are provided by the generator itself.
+The list fo features is split between features which are based on the chosen IDL and features which are provided by the generator itself.

 .. rubric:: IDL Features

 - Common modern IDL
 - Scalable through modules
-- Structure through structs, enums, flags
+- Structured data through structs, enums, flags
 - Interface API with properties, operations and signals
 - Annotations using YAML syntax
-- Documentable IDL
+- Fully documentable

 .. rubric:: Generator Features